-Read on to find out how generating SMSF reports will ease your mind when it comes to the crucial task of retiring planning and collating your hard earned money.
+Read on to find out how generating SMSF reports, including your annual Strategy Document, will ease your mind when it comes to the crucial task of retiring planning and collating your hard-earned money.
 In addition to creating reports, you can download all the graphs in your SMSF plan to write your Investment Plan.

 Find out how making additional personal contributions to your SMSF could dramatically change the quality of living that you will enjoy in your retirement.